TempeHS/TempeHS_Ardunio_Boilerplate/README.md

 ## PipeLines
 ### Bootcamp PipeLine
-1. Fork the [TempeHS Arduino Bootcamp](https://github.com/TempeHS/TempeHS_Ardunio_Bootcamp) to a repo called `2023IST-Arduino-Bootcamp.Ben.Jones` (year is the year you graduate and the name is your name)
+1. Fork the [TempeHS Arduino Bootcamp](https://github.com/TempeHS/TempeHS_Ardunio_Bootcamp) to a repo called `2023IST-Arduino-Bootcamp.Ben.Jones` (year is the year you graduate, and the name is your name)
-2. As we work through the Bootcamp, `COMMIT` every succesful solution you code out and either a picture of the TINKERCAD or a photo of the Ardunio and breadboard
+2. As we work through the Bootcamp, `COMMIT` every successful solution you code out and either a picture of the TINKERCAD or a photo of the Arduino and breadboard

 ### BoilerPlate PipeLine
 1. Create a new GitHub Repo
 2. Copy the contents of the desired Boilerplate to the root of your folder
-3. Rename the *.ino file to be identical as the Repo name (Arduino IDE will error if synax error)
+3. Rename the *.ino file to be identical as the Repo name (Arduino IDE will error if syntax error)
-4. For any `#INCLUDE` libraries you need copy the contents of the library folder into the root of your folder
+4. For any `#INCLUDE` libraries, you need to copy the contents of the library folder into the root of your folder
 5. Your `COMMIT`s should match your application development and testing

 ## TempeHS Actuators
-- 180Deg Micro Servos Max load: plastic geared are 9g & metal geared are 13.4g
+- 180Deg Micro Servos Max load: plastic geared is 9g & metal geared is 13.4g
 - 360Deg continuous Servos
-- Bi axial right angle 1:48 DC geared hobby motor (plastic & metal geared)
+- Bi-axial right angle 1:48 DC geared hobby motor (plastic & metal geared)
 - 3.7V 716RPM Micro Coreless DC Motors
 - 3.7V 8520RMP Micro Coreless DC Motors
 - 6V Motor with 75:1 metal gearbox providing 12 kg*cm (1.1 Nm) of torque at 133 rpm